 Many patients experience tooth loss at some point in their lives.
 It’s important to know that you should visit your dentist as soon as possible when a tooth goes missing.
 Missing teeth can cause long-term issues like teeth shifting, gum disease, and an imbalanced bite pattern.
 Fortunately, dental bridges can replace a missing tooth or many lost teeth.

 To help patients from the Fayette County community avoid these long-term issues, Linton Dental provides dental bridges.
 Dental bridges literally bridge any gaps in your smile using the support of your surrounding teeth to hold a prosthetic tooth in its place.
 A dental bridge is an efficient way to restore the aesthetics and functionality of your smile.

 Dental Bridges in Peachtree City, GA

 Am I a good candidate for dental bridges?

 Dental bridges utilize the support of your remaining surrounding teeth.
 They hold a prosthetic tooth between the gap caused by a missing tooth.
 They will require some enamel removal of your surrounding teeth to make space for the bridge.

 To be a good candidate for a dental bridge, you must have surrounding teeth that are strong enough to support the oral appliance.
-Dr. Voelker, Dr. Linton, and Dr. Davis can evaluate your smile and determine if dental bridges are right for you.
+Dr. Voelker, Dr. Linton, and Dr. Frank Rogers can evaluate your smile and determine if dental bridges are right for you.

 What is the difference between a dental implant and a dental bridge?

 Dental implants require a surgical component, while dental bridges do not.
 To get a dental implant, your dentist will place a titanium post beneath your gum tissue and allow your mouth to heal over it.
 During the healing period, it fuses together with your jawbone.
 Dental bridges are less invasive, as they do not go beneath your soft tissues or require oral surgery during the application.

 How should I care for my dental bridge?

 Dr. Linton, Dr. Voelker, and Dr. Davis will show you how to properly brush and floss around and beneath your dental bridge.